Back to Blog

 Discovery is not asking customers "What problem do you have?"
 That approach leads nowhere.
 Instead, you need a hypothesis to validate.
 You should inquire about specific problems and how people currently address them.

 Discovery is not a phase you complete once.
 It's continuous.
 User behaviors shift, technologies advance, and market dynamics change.
 A one-time discovery effort, no matter how thorough, becomes outdated quickly.
+In my coaching experience, the teams that struggle most are those who treat discovery as a project with an end date rather than an ongoing practice.

-The Product Discovery Process: Step by Step
+The Product Discovery Process

-The discovery process follows a pattern that balances divergent thinking (exploring possibilities) with convergent thinking (narrowing down to solutions).
+The product discovery process follows a pattern that balances divergent thinking (exploring possibilities) with convergent thinking (narrowing down to solutions).
 Here's the overview:

 Product Discovery Process Overview showing the flow from customer development to user research to product-market fit